onaiv22/tec/README.md

 To deploy the network policy
 #kubectl create -f ingress-namespsce-nw-policy.yaml

-NOTE - this dns name will not work as its a dummy, except you have this properly integrated into your environment and all set up in your dns config/route 53. but to test the deployment you can curl the endpoint of the cluster IP with the port within the cluster or host you are running this from. to get the clusterIP, run this kubectl get service -n interview or kubectl describe service -n interview and the port in this case 80.
+NOTE - This dns name will not work as its a dummy, except you have this properly integrated into your environment and all set up in your dns config/route 53.
+To test the deployment you can curl the endpoint of the cluster IP with the port within the cluster or host you are running this from. to get the clusterIP, run this kubectl get service -n interview or kubectl describe service -n interview and the port in this case 80.

 This could have also been easily deployed using helm.
 Helm is a package manager for Kubernetes that allows developers and operators to more easily package, configure, and deploy applications and services onto Kubernetes clusters.
 With HELM we wouldnt need to run each of this command which is time consuming.